KalabeAlula/project-Donation/README.md

 # Donation Website with Chapa Payment Integration

 This project is a donation website for Glory Integrated Development Foundation with Chapa payment integration.
 It allows users to make donations using Chapa payment gateway or bank transfer.
 The backend has been enhanced with production-ready features for robust deployment.
+The project is now configured for deployment on Vercel.

 ## Features